cchurch/api-docs/source/includes/_api_aaa.md

 ---------  	| -----------   | -----------
-company     | string        | String of the company requiring this notice notice_title| string        | Title of the notice action_needed| bool         | Bool if there is a user or admin still haven't accept the notice is_admin_required      | bool          | If admins have to accept is_user_required       | bool          | If users have to accept
+company     | string        | String of the company requiring this notice notice_title| string        | Title of the notice version | int | Version number for the notice title, a larger version number will retire other versions action_needed| bool         | Bool if there is a user or admin still haven't accept the notice is_admin_required      | bool          | If admins have to accept is_user_required       | bool          | If users have to accept